jcraane/personal-blog-hugo/content/post/2025-06-12-firebase-auth-ktor-thymeleaf.md

 title:      "Integrating Firebase auth in server side Thymeleaf app"
 subtitle:   "Using Firebase authentication with Ktor and Thymeleaf"
 author: Jamie Craane
-date: 2025-01-15
+date: 2025-06-12
-description: "This post, we will look at how to integrate your Firebase users in your own application database."
+description: "This post, we will look at how to integrate server side Firebase authentication with Ktor and a Thymeleaf application"
 image: "/img/part1-firebase-ktor.png"
-published: false
+published: true
 showtoc: false
 tags:
 - Firebase